BCDevOps/backup-container/README.md

 ### Restore/Verification Storage Volume

-The default storage class for the restore/verification volume is `netapp-file-standard`.
+The default storage class for the restore/verification volume is `netapp-file-standard` (do not use `netapp-file-backup` as it is unsuitable for such transient workloads).
 The supplied deployment template will auto-provision this volume for you with it is published.
 Refer to the _Storage Performance_ section for performance considerations.

 This volume should be large enough to host your largest database.
 Set the size by updating/overriding the `VERIFICATION_VOLUME_SIZE` value within the template.